vishaldhole173/pro-stream-documentation/Technical/Pipeline-Types/AWS-Elemental-MediaLive/elemental-media-live.md

 As the name suggest, `ArchieveOutputGroup` is basically the configuration which the Encoder uses to spit the `.ts` Segment Files into S3 while encoding the live stream.
 Ignoring the hierarchy, let's understand the properties:

 * RolloverInterval - Number of seconds of "encoded" Live Stream Content stored in each Segment file.
-* M2tsSettings - From <a href="https://docs.aws.amazon.com/medialive/latest/ug/creating-archive-output-group.html" target="_blank">Creating an archive output group</a>, it is evident that the default extension for archive files are **.m2ts**. <a href="https://docs.aws.amazon.com/medialive/latest/ug/archive-examples.html" target="_blank">See Examples.
+* M2tsSettings - From <a href="https://docs.aws.amazon.com/medialive/latest/ug/creating-archive-output-group.html" target="_blank">Creating an archive output group</a>, it is evident that the default extension for archive files are **.m2ts**. <a href="https://docs.aws.amazon.com/medialive/latest/ug/archive-examples.html" target="_blank">See Examples</a>.
 Hence, the `M2tsSettings`.
 Looking closely, "m" suggests "MPEG" (Input) and "t2" suggests the ".ts" segment files (output).
 * CcDescriptor: 'DISABLED' - When 'ENABLED', generates captionServiceDescriptor in PMT.
 This is how we can have captions in the Player.
 * Ebif: 'NONE' - When 'PASSTHROUGH', allows EBIF Data from Input Source to pass down to Output.
 * NielsenId3Behavior: 'NO_PASSTHROUGH' - When 'PASSTHROUGH', it permits the Encoder to insert ID3 Tags in the output whenever a Nielsen Inaudible Tone is detected in the Input.